braaannigan/braaannigan.github.io/_posts/2022-06-08-testing-for-data-science-principles.markdown

 date:   2022-06-07 11:35:24 +0200
 categories: software
 ---
+# Automated testing framework
+Regardless of whether you are working with unit tests or functional tests you will need to use a testing framework.
+The two main options in python today are the built-in `unittest` module and the third party `pytest` module.

+I highly recommend using `pytest` as:
+- it has a simpler syntax based on functions rather than classes
+- it has a large ecosystem of extensions that can help to, for example run your tests in parallel

 ## Testing principles
 The basic principles for all software testing are: Arrange, Act, Assert